What is Decision Fatigue? (And 9 Ways to Prevent It)

 Having a routine limits the number of decisions you have to make each day, which increases your odds of doing the right thing.

-How to Recover from Decision Fatigue
+9 Ways to Combat Decision Fatigue

 1. Make your most important decisions in the morning.